-We saw 49% of organic users start their journey on an item page where the item has been sold.
-But only 35% would view another page, well below the site average.
+The Saleroom is an art & antique auction marketplace.
+We saw 49% of organic users started their journey on an item page where the item has been sold.
+But only 35% would view another page, well below the site's average.

 We aimed to understand why users drop off and explore design changes that could encourage them to stay and browse.